 Mobile Kitchens and Other Services for Disaster Victims

-During times of unforseen man-made disaster or natural disaster, The Salvation Army deploys mobile feeding units known as mobile kitchens or canteens to prepare and distribute food to emergency management workers and affected citizens.
+During times of unforeseen man-made disaster or natural disaster, The Salvation Army deploys mobile feeding units known as mobile kitchens or canteens to prepare and distribute food to emergency management workers and affected citizens.
 They are the primary way in which The Salvation Army ministers and begins the healing process for those who have experienced a life-altering moment that leaves them without the immediate ability to feed themselves or their families.
 They are indeed a welcome image to people who are just beginning to put the pieces of their lives back together.

-Services to Prison Inmates and their Families
+Services to Prison Inmates and Their Families

-An impactful ministry of The Salvation Army is its visitaiton and counseling services to prison inmates and their families.
-Army chaplains make regular visits to give spiritual and emotional support to incarcerated men and women and to help them accept God’s unconditional love, become more accountable for their lives, and lead them toward positive and permanent change.
+An impactful ministry of The Salvation Army is its visitation and counseling services to prison inmates and their families.
+Salvation Army chaplains make regular visits to give spiritual and emotional support to incarcerated men and women and to help them accept God’s unconditional love, become more accountable for their lives, and lead them toward positive and permanent change.

 Services to Elderly and Hospital Patients

-Salvation Army corps officers and members take special concern for the elderly and the convalescent.
+Salvation Army Corps Officers and members take special concern for the elderly and the convalescent.
 Visitation and care packages are delivered to patients and senior citizens admitted to hospitals or nursing homes.
-An uplifting part of many visitations are the spiritual and recreational activities conducted by Salvation Army officers and lay ministers.
+An uplifting part of many visitations are the spiritual and recreational activities conducted by Salvation Army Officers and lay ministers.

 Camping Program for Underprivileged Youths

 Youth camps for underprivileged children and teens is a staple of The Salvation Army’s youth development programs.
-Lasting from one week to six weeks during the summer, children and teenagers from lower socio-economic backgrounds or rural and inner city environments take advantage of fun and educational programs that build character and athletic ability, improve decision-making and interpersonal skills, and foster an appreciation for diversity and friendship.
+Lasting from one week to six weeks during the summer, children and teenagers from lower socioeconomic backgrounds or rural and inner city environments take advantage of fun and educational programs that build character and athletic ability, improve decision-making and interpersonal skills, and foster an appreciation for diversity and friendship.